-We would like to invite all undergraduate students, internally and externally, who have an interest in pursuing a criminal justice career in policing, probation, prison work etc. to apply for our MSc in Applied Criminology.
-Whilst a related undergraduate degree is desirable (first or second-class Honours degree), it is not essential as the second semester of our full-time MSc student will be devoted to developing their dissertation within a criminal justice environment.
+A related undergraduate degree (first or second-class Honours) is desirable but not essential as the second semester of the full-time MSc is devoted to developing students dissertation within a criminal justice environment.
 We also encourage applicants with significant professional experience in the area of study.
+This course is ideal for those with an interest in pursuing a criminal justice career in policing, probation, prison work or simular.

 If English is not your first language: